24th February – 18th March, 2017

 This exhibition highlights new work made by five recipients of the coveted award, since receiving the prize in 2015 & 2016.

-We would like to thank Mason Hayes and Curran for sponsoring one of our Graduate Awards, and Jameson Irish Whiskey for sponsoring the exhibition reception.
+We would like to thank Mason Hayes & Curran for sponsoring one of our Graduate Awards, and Jameson Irish Whiskey for sponsoring the exhibition reception.
+You can learn more about the firm here.

 Vaida Varnagiene etchings observe cultural, philosophical and environmental issues.
 Her work is an exploration of the contemporary, myth, and fantasy conveyed through mixed media and printmaking.
 Her ideas extend the boundaries between reality and imagination: utopias and dystopias, heterotopias, alchemy and illusion to present a fictional landscape informed by the real world.